Alberta Land Trust

 Many churches are seeking new ways to continue to serve their community and pursue their mission.
 However, they routinely face diminishing resources and rising costs.
 No community of faith should feel alone in tackling these difficult problems.
 We are here to listen and help with plans, using what already exists in a new, creative way.

 The Alberta Land Trust can help identify creative solutions by bringing in experts in planning, financing, land development, as well as local and provincial regulations.
 The Alberta Land Trust then works with communities of faith to structure ownership arrangements that meet economic, mission, and legal requirements for charities as part of the United Church of Canada.
+The Alberta Land Trust is managed by the Property and New Church Development Council, a provincial, incorporated United Church Society and registered charity.

 How it WorksAn Example